Did you know that...

 });

-When you make the POST call, you will receive a Json object with the following parameters:
+When you make the POST call, you will receive a JSON object that includes the following parameters:

-Customers can pay with their Visa and Mastercard credit and debit cards, gift cards or their Payphone balance.
-Regardless of the payment method you receive the same transaction response, approved or declined.
+Customers can pay with Visa and Mastercard credit and debit cards, as well as with Payphone.
+Regardless of the payment method, you will receive the same transaction response, either approved or declined.

 Consult transaction response